astrochun/Zcalbase_gal/Analysis/README.md

 Links to material presenting this work:
 1. [Link](https://arizona.figshare.com/articles/Stacking_of_Galaxy_Spectra/12360626)
-to figure created in the stacking code:
+to figure created in the stacking code

 2. [Link]() to Honors Thesis